-If English is not your first (native) language, then you should begin with the COMPASS-ESL test.
+If English is not your first (native) language, then you should begin with the ACCUPLACER-ESL test.

-WHAT HAPPENS WHEN I FINISH THE COMPASS-ESL TEST?
+WHAT HAPPENS WHEN I FINISH THE ACCUPLACER-ESL TEST?

 At the end of the test, you will get a copy of your score report.
-Your advisor will help you decide what courses to take.
+Your student success navigator will help you decide what courses to take.
 Remember the test helps determine your skills in English.

 HOW LONG WILL COURSE PLACEMENT TAKE ME?